 STAI Y-2 Accuracy in Detecting Anxiety Disorders

 In the subsample of participants with a baseline STAI Y-2, a total of 199 (41.2%) participants presented with a current DSM-IV-TR or DSM-5-RV diagnosis of an anxiety disorder (including PTSD and OCD), via the SCID.
 Values of sensitivity, specificity, PPV, and NPV for STAI Y-2 scores ranging from 40 to 70 are shown in Table 5.
 Overall, the STAI Y-2 showed moderate overall accuracy for discriminating between participants with and without a current diagnosis of an anxiety disorder.
 The AUC was 0.70, which was statistically significant, χ2 (df = 1, n = 1005) = 48.14, p < 0.0001 (Figure 1d).
 The optimal threshold for balancing sensitivity and specificity identified by the minimum Euclidean distance was ≥51.
 At this cut-point, the STAI Y-2 correctly identified 64% of any anxiety diagnosis cases (sensitivity) and 66% of non-cases (specificity).
 Only 57% of cases of any anxiety diagnosis by the STAI Y-2 (PPV) were classified as such by the SCID diagnosis at day 10, while 73% of patients who were identified by the STAI Y-2 as non-cases of any anxiety diagnosis (NPV) were classified as such according to the SCID.

-[Table 5]

 STAI Y-2 Accuracy in Detecting Anxiety Disorders, Excluding PTSD and OCD